What is Revenue Marketing? Connecting Marketing with Revenue

-In fact, studies have proven that organizations with more accurately aligned sales and marketing strategies have been able to achieve almost 38% higher conversion rates as well as 36% higher customer retention rates.
+In fact, a study from MarketingProfs has shown that organizations with more accurately aligned sales and marketing strategies have been able to achieve almost 38% higher conversion rates as well as 36% higher customer retention rates.

 Clearly, revenue marketing is the way to go in this day and age where people are more aware of their needs and businesses have access to better data.

 What makes a winning revenue marketing strategy?

 A winning revenue marketing strategy needs both marketing and sales teams having a close grip on all stages of the buying process while aligning with each other in a cohesive manner.
 In order to make an impact in your customers’ minds and lead them towards making a purchase from you, there is a need to capture their attention and sustain it throughout the journey by communicating the values of your product at all times.
 And for this, you need to strategically reach out to them through both your sales and marketing channels, and consistently remind them of the benefits they’ll receive on buying your product.
 That is how a revenue marketing strategy works.